-Kailua-Kona is on the western side of the Big Island, and is the epicenter of the island's tourist industry.
+Kailua-Kona is on the western side of the Hawai'i Island, and is the epicenter of the island's tourist industry.
 Being in the rain shadow of Mauna Loa, the weather is usually dry and sunny (in contrast to the frequent rains on the eastern, or Hilo, side of the island).
 There are extensive coral reefs near shore for divers and snorklers, great deep sea fishing, and a wide selection of nightclubs and restaurants.
 Most of the latter, along with the most luxurious hotels, are on Ali'i Drive, which winds along the seafront.

 But there is one site that is a jarring contrast to the glitter and glitz of the rest of Ali'i.
 Several hotels have opened and closed there over the years, and that's because the site is supposedly haunted.